Thumbelina (1978 film): International releases

 Like The Wild Swans, the film was dubbed in English in 1983 by Sound Shop Inc. in New York under the direction of Peter Fernandez, and released by Turner Program Services.
-The movie was later released on VHS in 1984 by RCA Columbia Pictures Home Video.
-The movie was also released in Spanish, French, Italian, German, Hungarian, Polish, Russian and Arabic.
+It was later released on VHS in 1984 by RCA Columbia Pictures Home Video.
+The film was also released in Spanish, French, Italian, German, Hungarian, Polish, Russian and Arabic.